Cutii/enocean/README.md

 Enocean : ([official website](https://www.enocean.com/en/)) is a Radio protocol for Smart Home / Buildings devices.

 This lib is a rust implementation of Enocean Serial Protocol, which you can find here: [ESP3](https://www.enocean.com/esp)
-You can use this library with any compatible EnOcean Radio Gateway (eg. [USB300 gateway]https://www.enocean.com/en/enocean-modules/details/usb-300-oem/)).
+You can use this library with any compatible EnOcean Radio Gateway eg. [USB300 gateway](https://www.enocean.com/en/enocean-modules/details/usb-300-oem/) .

 :warning: **This lib is still under construction** :warning:

 ## Example
-*cargo run --example main* :
+*cargo run --example main*

 ## Feature Overview